kubestellar/kubestellar/docs/content/v0.20/architecture.md

 KubeFlex is a flexible framework that supports various kinds of control planes, such as:

 - *k8s*: a basic Kubernetes API Server with a subset of kube controllers.
+The control plane in this context does not execute workloads, such as pods, because the controllers associated with these objects are not activated.
-This control plane does not run workloads (e.g., pods), and it uses about 350 MB of memory per instance with a shared Postgres Database Backend.
+This environment is referred to as ‘denatured’ because it lacks the typical characteristics and functionalities of a standard Kubernetes cluster It uses about 350 MB of memory per instance with a shared Postgres Database Backend.
 - *vcluster*: a virtual cluster that runs on the hosting cluster, based on the  [vCluster Project](https://www.vcluster.com).
 This type control plane can run pods using worker nodes of the hosting cluster.
 - *host*: the KubeFlex hosting cluster, which is exposed as a control plane.